SOS: LIFELINE FOR CAREGIVERS!

 0 have signed.
 Let’s get to 35,000!

-One in four Canadians cares for loved ones who are ill or disabled -- according to Statscan, in 2012 there were 8 million informal or unpaid caregivers.
+One in four Canadians cared for loved ones in 2012 according to Statscan, since there were then 8 million informal or unpaid caregivers.

 Caregivers are the parents of young children, mature children of aging parents, elderly parents of mature children, life-long partners or friends.
 They are largely unseen and unsung, often giving themselves 24/7 and to the end.

 Yet supports for them are inconsistent across Canada and frequently inadequate.
 Indeed, since organizations serving needy individuals may overlook their family caregivers, they often leave them to fend for themselves.

 That's why we are asking the Hon.
-Jean-Yves Duclos to throw caregivers a lifeline.
+Jean-Yves Duclos and the new Minister for Seniors, Filomena Tassi, to throw caregivers a lifeline.
 We call for federal legislation and programs to support caregivers across Canada as part of its overall effort to accommodate an aging population.
 As the ministers responsible for seniors and their families, Ministers Tassi and Duclos can ease their emotional, physical, and financial loads by making caregiver support a key part of their action plans.

 They can begin by following the recommendations of the Canadian Association for Retired Persons (2014).
 These included funding for (1) home care, (2) training and coaching to deal with the medical system, (3) caregiver workplace protection,(4) enhanced tax credits, and (5) insurance for long-term caregiving.